Choosing a law school is a highly personal decision, and career-related matters are important factors to consider.

 Speakers and Programs

-Every year, we sponsor a large number of career skills and legal career information programs and invite attorneys from the private and public sector, as well as nationally-known speakers, to provide career and job search advice to students.
+Every year, the CP&P Office sponsors a large number of career skills and legal career information programs and invite attorneys from the private and public sector, as well as nationally-known speakers, to provide career and job search advice to students.
 Most programs are taped and available online.

 Publications and printed materials located at the CP&P Office include: